Bekargyn/wp-kitchen-cabinet-deals/wp-content/plugins/disable-gutenberg/readme.txt

 In order for template exclusions to work, the template must be registered with the page itself.
 The only way to do this is via the "Edit Page" screen, in the "Page Attributes" meta box.
 There you will find an option to set the page template.
 Remember to save your changes.

 After assigning some templates, they will be recognized by Disable Gutenberg.
 So to disable Gutenberg on any registered template, you can add them via the plugin setting, "Disable for Templates".
-Important: the template name must be written as `page-custom.php`, only using the actual file name of whichever template you want to use.
+Examples:

+* Template name is `page-custom.php`, located in the root theme directory: enter `page-custom.php` in the Template Exclusion setting
+* Template name is `page-custom.php`, located in a subdirectory named `templates`: enter `templates/page-custom.php`

+**The shortcut links are mixed up?**

+In previous versions the default was to show the Gutenberg Editor links.
+In 1.5.2, the default is to hide the extra editor links.
+So what I'm guessing happened in this case is that you had a previous version of DG and changed some settings.
+When you did that, it set the "show edit links" option to the then default, which is enabled.
+So now that you have upgraded, that saved "enabled" option still applies.
+Now to fix, you can do one of two things:

+- Visit the More Tools and disable the option to "Display Edit Links"
+- Or simply click to Restore the default plugin settings

+Either route will get you there.

+**How to disable default Gutenberg frontend styles?**

+The default Gutenberg/Block styles are disabled by default when DG plugin is active.
+To enable/disable the styles, visit the plugin setting, "Enable Frontend".

 **Got a question?**